 Participation in the Gold Sneaker Initiative is mandated to any licensed child care facility in Tennessee.
 All policies shall be stated in the individual child care program's policies and a copy shall be provided to the Department of Health for maintenance of the Gold Sneaker recognition.
 U.C.H.R.A.
 Van Buren County Head Start is a proud member of the Gold Sneaker Initiative as we strive to promote awareness of physical fitness, proper nutrition, and tobacco-free environments.
 U.C.H.R.A.
-Van Buren County Head Start shall adhere to the policies of the Gold
+Van Buren County Head Start shall adhere to the policies of the Gold Sneaker Initiative in correlation with Head Start Performance Standards and the U.S.D.A. /C.A.C.F.P. regulations.
 The policies of the Gold Sneaker Initiative, as set by the Tennessee Department of Human Services, are as follows: